cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

  80483c4:	55                   	push   %ebp
  80483c5:	89 e5                	mov    %esp,%ebp

- ; A stack protected binary would have some stack guards here ; that would like something like this:
+ ; A stack protected binary would have some stack guards here, ; it would like something like this:
  ;mov    %fs:0x28,%rax     <- get guard variable value ;mov    %rax,-0x8(%rbp)   <- save guard variable on stack